ghbcode/website/index.md

 ---

 ### Who am I?
 I am a father and a working professional earning my Master's degree in Financial Engineering from USC.
 My interests are varied although they mostly lie in the realms of Math and Science.
-I have always been and will remain to be an avid student and these pages are meant to keep track of important topics so that I can refer back to them.
+I have always been and will remain to be an avid student and these pages are meant to keep track of important topics.
 This is a work in progress so there will surely be changes along the way.

 ### Support or Contact